 With the hole drilled to the required depth for your item, peel off the masking tape and clean the surface of the tile with a damp cloth to remove surface debris, and if you want to be really thorough, vacuum up against the holes to remove any dust trapped in them.

 This may seem like a long winded way to do things, but the key to success is taking your time and looking after your drill bit.
 Follow these instructions and you’ll be unlikely to crack any tiles.
 Any questions?
-Just get in touch with our friendly staff by calling 01995 643455, or use our contact us here.
+Just get in touch with our friendly staff by calling 01995 643455, or contact us here.